CARV-ICS-FORTH/frisbee/README.md

 ###### Permissions

-By default Grafana is configured without any login requirements, so we must leave this field blank
+By default, Grafana is configured without any login requirements, so we must leave this field blank

 "":"" denotes empty username:password.